StuttgartJS/ircbot/README.md

 Plugins
 =======

-Activate plugins in your custom config.js or via environment variables.
+Activate plugins in your custom config.js

 ### RSS